glnklein/Lightn1ng0_AI_Aimbot_extension/README.md

-# Lightn1ng0_AI_Aimbot extension is a collection of custom extensions for Lightn1ng0_AI_Aimbot.
+# Lightn1ng0_extension is a collection of custom extensions for Lightn1ng0_AI_Aimbot.